elastic/kibana/rfcs/text/0017_url_service.md

       `url`, we would like to keep it that way and benefit from saved object facilities like references, migrations, authorization etc..
 The consensus is that we will not allow anonymous users to create short URLs.
-We want to use saved object for short URLs going forward and not compromise on its security model.
+We want to continue using saved object for short URLs going forward and not compromise on their security model.

 ## Limitations of the URL Generator Service